armintalaie/FlashCardApp/README.md

 - You can reload the state of my application by
     - first click launch button -> click load account -> click on text box -> type name that has been saved -> press enter
     - (for testing) the app initially has accounts saved with names: Joe, Mark

+**Phase 4: Task 2**
+- option 1: Test and design a class that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected.
+- FlashCard Class is the class that has been designed to be robust
+    - it checks where the flashcard app front and back are shorter than MAX_CARD_LENGTH or not